tiemimaeda/ToDoList/README.md

 * Adding classes on HTML according to JS function
 * How to use Goodle Fonts and Font Awesome
 * CSS transition effects
+* How to use express and serve on localhost

 ### Result:
 ![](./image/todolist.png)